-Lawre the morning of July 4 was to have seen the raid - but weather prevented, So out of new Hoven harborwe steamed skirting the English coast centilive anchoud off Ryde.
+Lawre the morning of July 4 was to have seen the raid - but weather prevented, So out of new Hoven harborwe steamed skirting the English coast centil we anchoud off Ryde.
 There we lay to two lays, Itill the weather was no good.
 We went ashore for exercise in the held of the Tof Wwhere noon could see us, it was hoped.
-On board again we moved hack to New Haver and finally the morning of July 8 we moved back to Ryde and dis-embarked that afternoon, We had been aboard six days and the weather had facked us.
-The delicate balance of consect tide on the higgs beach and hoped for clear weather so aircraft could operate in conjunction with navyand army would not be attained again until med-lugust.
-But now the whole of the Canadian planned and all were to get leave.
-That some would talk seemed inevitable.
+On board again we moved hack to New Haver and finally the morning of July 8 we moved back to Ryde and dis-embasked that afternoons, We had been aboard six days and the weather had facked us.
+The delicate balance of consect tide on the lieppe beach and hoped for clear weather so aircraft could operate in conjunction with navyand army would not be attained again until mid-lugust.
+But now the whole of the Canadian

+John would talk seemed inevitable.

-But, of course, none knew if a another try at Dieppe would be attempted!
+But, of course, none knew if a another tryat dieppe would be attempted!

-So after one more night on the 2 of www anaicans left for London at 1 Am July 9.

-In the great ity at 4PM, we had 36 hourse there while we wrote our reportes and we pertended by USA combined operations section staff.
+So after one more night on the 2 of Wwe another to the great ity at 4PM, we had 36 hours there while we wrote our reporter and there while we wrote our reporter and iterations section staff.

-for Scotland to join the Ranger Brisis training.
-In glasgow at 4PM July 11 andow at 5:10PM by train to Crian-lavies, Scotland, where trucker picked usings.
-At 12:30 AM July 12 we reached and west of Fort William where we began Commando training that same mouning with a 12-mile speed march, loing the 12 miles in 2 hours 18 minutes - slow really, but fast for us who had missed the first tendays of conditioning at the Commando center!

-(not fast for me however since I was only a month out of tougher tockwilont and still in good condition.
-Nothing we Rangers have ever done was astough as tochailort and nothing has been as tough as a chance any, so it all seems easy now the it generally is so tough others couldn't do it possibly.)
+for Scotland to join the Ranger Brind training.
+In glasgow at 4PM July 11 andow at 5:101PM by train to Crian-lavies, Scotland, where trucker picked usings.
+At 12:30 AM July 12 we reached achnocarry, Scotland 22 miles north and west of Fort William where we began Commando training that same nearing with a 12-mile speed march, loing the 12 miles in 2 hours 18 minutes - slow really, but fast for us who had missed the first ten days of conditioning at the Commando center. (not fast for me however since 2 was only a month out of tougher dockailont and still in good conditions.
+Nothing we Rangers have ever done was as tough as tough as a tough as when as tough as when as tough as when as tough as tough as the it generally is so tough there couldn't do it possibly.)